datalayer/lexical-loro/lexical_loro/mcp/README.md

 # Lexical MCP Server

-This module provides a Model Context Protocol (MCP) server for managing Lexical documents using the Loro collaborative editing backend.
+This module provides a Model Context Protocol (MCP) server for managing Lexical models using the Loro collaborative editing backend.

 ## Overview